-If a "YA Trigger Event" occurs (being where (i) the daily VWAP is less than the YA Floor Price for five (5) trading days during a period of seven (7) consecutive trading days (the "YA Floor Price Trigger"), or (ii) Rezolve Al Limited has issued in excess of 99% of the Ordinary Shares available under the YA Exchange Cap unless Rezolve Al Limited shareholders have approved such issuances, or if Rezolve Al Limited to follow (and has elected to do so) its home country practices instead of the stockholder approval requirements of Nasdaq Rule 5655) (the "YA Exchange Cap Trigger"), the Rezolve Al Limited sharlmake monthly payments equal to the sum of \$1,875,000 per month among the YA Notes and any additional notes issued pursuant to the Second A&R YA Agreement (or, if lesser, the then-outstanding principal of the YA Notes), or principal and the YA Notes, or principal of the YA Notes, or principal of accordance with its rights to do so under the YA Notes), or (ii) in the event of an YA Exchange Cap Trigger, the date Rezolve AI Limited has obtained stockholder approval to increase the number of ordinary shares under the YA Exchange Cap (or if the YA Exchange Cap no longer applies), unless a subsequent YA Trigger Event occurs.
+If a "YA Trigger Event" occurs (being where (i) the daily VWAP is less than the YA Floor Price for five (5) trading days during a period of seven (7) consecutive trading days (the "YA Floor Price Trigger"), or (ii) Rezolve Al Limited has issued in excess of 99% of the Ordinary Shares available under the YA Exchange Cap unless Rezolve Al Limited shareholders have approved such issuances, or if Rezolve Al Limited to follow (and has elected to do so) its home country practices instead of the stockholder approval requirements of Nasdaq Rule 5635) (the "YA Exchange Cap Trigger"), then Rezolve Al Limited shall make monthly payments equal to the sum of \$1,875,000 per month among the YA Notes and any additional notes issued pursuant to the Second A&R YA Agreement (or, if lesser, the then-outstanding principal of the YA Notes), or plus a payment premium of 10% of the principal amount being paid, plus any accrued and unpaid interest as of each payment date, with such monthly payment obligation to cease if any time after the date of a YA Trigger Event, (i) in the event of a YA Floor Price (in accordance with its rights to do so under the YA Notes), or (ii) in the event of an YA Exchange Cap Trigger, the date Rezolve Al Limited has obtained stockholder approval to increase the number of ordinary shares under the YA Exchange Cap (or if the YA Exchange Cap no longer applies), unless a subsequent YA Trigger Event occurs.

-The YA Notes have certain rights and obligations under an Intercreditor Agreement entered into between Rezolve Limited, Rezolve AI Limited, YA, Apeiron Investment Group Ltd, and GLAS Trust Corporation Limited as security trustee for Apeiron Investment Group Ltd, which YA shall share recoveries (in accordance with the terms of the Intercreditor Agreement) enforced under the various debentures granted by Rezolve Limited in favour of Gab Trust Corporation Limited, and by Rezolve Limited in favour of Gab Trust Corporation Limited, and by Rezolve Limited in favour of Gab Trust Corporation Limited, and by Rezolve AI Limited in favour of Gab Trust Corporation Limited, and by Rezolve Subsidiaries in favour of YA pursuant to which the subsidiaries guaranty all of Rezolve's obligations under the Second A&R YA Agreement, the YA Notes and all other ancillary instruments and agreements.
+The Amended YA Note has, and the Additional YA Note will have, certain rights and obligations under an Intercreditor Agreement entered into between Rezolve Limited, Rezolve Al Limited, YA, Apeiron Investment Group Ltd, and GLAS Trust Corporation Limited as security trustee for Apeiron Investment Group Ltd ("Intercreditor Agreement"), under which YA shall share recoveries (in accordance with the terms of the Intercreditor Agreement) enforced under the various debentures granted by Rezolve Limited in favour of Apeiron Investment Group Ltd, by Rezolve Limited in favour of GLAS Trust Corporation Limited.
+Further, a global guaranty agreement was entered into by Rezolve's subsidiaries in favour of YA pursuant to which the subsidiaries guaranty all of Rezolve's obligations under the Second A&R YA Agreement, the YA Notes and all other ancillary instruments and agreements.